Register here for the 2017 GeekWire Summit, Oct. 9-11 at the Sheraton Seattle, 1400 6th Ave., Seattle, WA.

 Sposato recently handed over the CEO responsibilities of PicMonkey to a successor in order to dedicate himself to the mission of developing, identifying, and promoting more female representation and leadership in business.
 His new book BETTER TOGETHER: 8 Ways Working with Women Leads to Extraordinary Products and Profits will debut in Winter 2017.

-In the early ‘90’s Jonathan was a senior manager in Microsoft’s consumer division, personally delivering the next level of thought on key Microsoft properties to chairman Bill Gates and the company’s leadership, as well as having been a key player on the first Xbox, the Xbox games business, and various consumer applications impacting millions of users.
+In the early ‘90’s Jonathan was a senior manager in Microsoft’s consumer division, and was a key player on the first Xbox, the Xbox games business, and various consumer applications.
 Jonathan is a graduate of Whitman College, where he is on the Board of Trustees.

 Professor, University of Washington